 About Dr. Melissa Matos

-Dr. Matos completed her undergraduate degree in psychology from California State University, Fullerton and her master’s degree in psychology with an emphasis in marriage and family therapy from Chapman University.
-She obtained her doctoral degree in clinical psychology with an emphasis in clinical health psychology at Alliant International University.
-Her clinical training background includes an APA-accredited internship at VA Pittsburgh Healthcare System and an APA-accredited postdoctoral psychology fellowship with an emphasis in Rehabilitation Psychology at VA Long Beach Healthcare System, recognized as having one of the largest spinal cord injury and disorders centers in the nation.
+She earned her bachelor’s degree in psychology from California State University, Fullerton, and her master’s degree in psychology from Chapman University.
+She completed her doctorate in clinical psychology with an emphasis in clinical health psychology at Alliant International University, with APA-accredited psychology predoctoral internship at the VA Pittsburgh Healthcare System and a psychology postdoctoral fellowship in Rehabilitation Psychology at the VA Long Beach Healthcare System, home to one of the largest spinal cord injury centers in the nation.

 Publications | Presentations